All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Not Checking Pricing with Alliance Partners

-Now if you only have miles with one airline, this strategy won’t help you.
-But if you have transferrable points, it’s worth checking the pricing with a few of the alliance partners to see which one offers the best deal before transferring points and booking the flight.
+Now, if you only have miles with one airline, this strategy won’t help you.
+But if you have transferable points, it’s worth checking the pricing with a few of the alliance partners to see which one offers the best deal before transferring points and booking the flight.

 When to Transfer Points to Airlines